simontarzi/CDE_hands_on_lab/README.md

 Create two CDE Spark Jobs using scripts "05-A-ETL.py" and "05-B-Reports.py" but do not run them.

 Then, open "05-Airflow-Basic-DAG.py" and enter the names of the two CDE Spark Jobs as they appear in the CDE Jobs UI at lines 52 and 53.

-In addition, notice that credentials stored in parameters.conf are not available to CDE Airflow jobs.
-Therefore, update the "username" variable at line 48 in "05-Airflow-Basic-DAG.py".

 The "username" variable is read at line 64 to create a dag_name variable which in turn will be used at line 67 to assign a unique DAG name when instantiating the DAG object.